cupy/cupy/docs/source/tutorial/gpu.rst

 `Recall the MNIST example <mnist_mlp_example>`_.
 Here suppose that we want to modify this example by expanding the network to 6 layers with 2000 units for each using two GPUs.
-In order to make multi-GPU computation efficient, we only make two GPUs communicate at the third and sixth layer.
+In order to make multi-GPU computation efficient, we only make two GPUs communicate at the third and sixth layers.
 The overall architecture looks like the following diagram::

   (GPU0) input --+--> l1 --> l2 --> l3 --+--> l4 --> l5 --> l6 --+--> output